 Don’t get me wrong, we aren’t talking here about waking up at 4 a.m.
 But just one additional hour in the morning can make a huge difference in your life.
 Putting aside a whole big topic on how to do it, let’s see what you are missing and what you could add to your life if you acquire this habit.

 Before you start working on this habit, it’s very important for you to understand what you are going to spend your gained extra time on.
 If you have good enough goals and reasons to wake up early, they alone may be enough to keep you committed and motivated.
+Consider creating a reward that makes the effort worthwhile.

-Here are 9 most practical reasons for you to wake up early and things to do.
+Here are 12 most practical reasons for you to wake up early and things to do.

 1. Work on yourself

 Early morning is an excellent time for personal development.
 How many times have you complained you don’t have time to read that self-improvement book, learn a new language or try a new idea?
 Get up early and work on it in the morning!
 Quiet morning time is a god sent gift which you should use for growing yourself - professionally, emotionally, physically, mentally and spiritually.
 Use this time to “sharpen the saw”.
+Even 30 minutes a day adds up to over 180 hours a year — that’s more than four full work weeks dedicated entirely to becoming a better version of yourself.
+The people who seem to “have it all together” are often simply the ones who protect this time fiercely.

 2. Exercise your body

 Do I really need to comment on this reason?
 Body is the only thing you have in your control in this universe.
 So exercise at home, go jogging or go to gym (they open early), practice yoga training… The earlier you wake up, the more calories you can burn over the day and the better you will feel.
+Morning exercise also sets a positive tone for the rest of the day — it’s very hard to feel lazy and unproductive after you’ve already done a workout before 8am.
+And unlike evening exercise, it won’t interfere with your sleep.

 3. Get ready for big stuff

 Clean up small stuff to take it from your way to big things you plan to do during the day.
 Jump on that bunch of emails sitting in your inbox so it doesn’t drag your attention later in the day.
 Do those tasks you keep procrastinating on, and put a plan in advance of what and when you are going to do on this day.
+When you arrive at work already organized and clear-headed, you operate from a position of control rather than constantly reacting to what lands in your inbox.
+That mental headstart is something your colleagues who slept in simply don’t have.

 4. Increase your productivity